RitheeshBaradwaj/JenkinsPipeline/README.md

 # JenkinsPipeline-Example
-A simple application was developed to understand the Jenkins Pipeline
+A simple application is developed to understand the Jenkins Pipeline